 “Vulnerability is key to relationships.
 Brands can create relationships just like human beings create relationships.” – Neil Blumenthal

-Your purpose, your Brand Commitment is what is going to make you wake up in the morning and create a fantastic culture of business, and build loyal ambassadors that wildly promote and share your brand.
+Your Brand Commitment is what is going to make you wake up in the morning and create a fantastic internal culture, and build loyal ambassadors that wildly promote and share your brand.

-From a personal branding standpoint, your brand commitment is your highest life purpose.
-What were you put in this world to do?
+From a personal branding standpoint, your Brand Commitment is your highest life purpose.
+What were you put on this world to do?
 From this place, we set the intention for the brand.

 For the sake of time, let’s imagine you’ve created an intentional, heart-centered brand on the inside of your company with a mission statement that resonates and is actionable, now, what happens with the outside of your brand?

 Branding on the outside is how we approach our customers and clients through visuals and strategy.

-Often, brand strategists and ad agencies skip straight to this part, which is a sure-fire way to fail.
+Often, brand strategists and ad agencies skip straight to building the exterior of a brand, which is a sure-fire way to fail.
 Anyone can learn how to execute the best ad campaign out there; it’s only a success if people connect with you as a leader, care about your business, and most importantly–for your employees–share what they are proud to be a part of.

 STEP 2: Target your Target Audience

-It’s soaked through your culture, language and it’s your reason for being, as Neil says.
+It’s soaked through your culture, language and it’s your “reason for being,” as Blumenthal says.

-The next step is to take a deep dive into your target audience.
-I always say that it’s called “Target Audience” because you need a target to hit.
+The next step is to take a deep dive into your target audience, your tribe.
+I always say that it’s called “Target Audience” for a reason.
+You need a target to hit.